VS

 Who wins the race in the data check?

-The Vauxhall Corsa has the upper hand in the objective data comparison.
+The Vauxhall Corsa stands out in the key areas in the objective data comparison.

 This result only shows which model scores more points on paper – not which of the two cars feels right for you.